oatlog/oatlog/doc/proposal/main.typ

 database.
 The rewrites are performed in batches, meaning that all rules are applied, and then the database invariants fixed.

 == Egglog @egglog and Eqlog @eqlog (2023)

 Egglog and Eqlog are simultaneous independent discovery of significant improvements to egg, for example adding indexes per node type and only comparing changed parts of the graph with the rules, yielding significant improvements to the computational complexity.
 A notable difference is that Egglog focuses on useability and is very dynamic for REPL-style applications, while Eqlog is designed to be embedded into programs and the rules are processed at compile time.

-The egglog paper has a benchmark showing approximately a million E-nodes per second, improving from egg's about 100k E-nodes per second in a specific benchmark.
+The egglog paper has a benchmark showing approximately a million E-nodes per second, improving from egg's about 100k E-nodes per second in that same benchmark.

 == "Fast and Optimal Extraction for Sparse Equality Graphs" (2024) @fastextract